 Welcome and Mabuhay

 If you love Marinduque and want to contribute articles to this site, please do so.
 My contact information is in my profile.
 The above photo was taken from the balcony of The Chateau Du Mer Beach House, Boac, Marindque, Philippines.
 I love sunsets.
 How about you?
 Please do not forget to read the latest national and international news in the right side bar of this blog.
-If you enjoy this site, then help support it by also clicking on the ads below.
 Some of the photos and videos on this site, I do not own.
 However, I have no intention on infringing your copyrights.
 Thank you and Cheers!

 Wednesday, March 7, 2012